Gain Control of Your Emotions, Let Your Neurons do the Work for You

 Where are you?
 In a coffee shop, in your office, sitting at home?
 Take a look around you and find the nearest human.
 If you cannot locate one, go take a look in the mirror.
 Do you see it?
 Do you see the epitome of advancement in living things?
 Go ahead, you’re allowed to stare and ponder for a while.
 Take a look at your fingers.
 Your toes.
 You have complete control of these items without having to think twice about it.
 We can play the piano, make a sandwich, and even stroke that lovely chin when times of deep thought arise.

 Let’s think about your imagination for a moment.
-Unlike the majority of animals, you have an infinite movie playing in your head that can create and destroy anything you wish.
+Unlike the majority of animals (to be debated), you have an infinite movie playing in your head, that can create and destroy anything you wish.
 If magic does exist, the human imagination will definitely fall into this seemingly fictitious category.
 Go ahead, let loose for a moment.
 Imagine an elephant sitting beside you on the couch, telling you all of his hopes and dreams, while passing you the delicious bag of Doritos (We all love them!).
 It is safe to say that something as simple as an ant of the ground or bird of the sky probably does not contain this amazing ability.
 No need to fret, it comes free of charge in the majority of all of us humans at birth.

-Although we are host of these amazing abilities and many more, we are a victim of our own emotions.
+Although we are a host of these amazing abilities and many more, we are a victim of our own emotions.
 These are the detrimental puffs of nothingness that lead us to sadness, isolation, and of course our friend, anger.
 Yet, emotions also drive us to become something great.
 They are a fuse, which ignites our inspiration and our dreams.
-These fall alongside our love of art and hunger to search for a companion.
+These fall alongside our love of art and our search for a companion.
 We all know from experience, good emotions can drive you to complete amazing feats, and the emotions falling in the negative category will, conversely, make us sit on the internet all day and feel sorry for ourselves.
 How can we gain control of something that arises so spontaneously and flees in the same manner?

 The answer, my friends, appears in the form of a small molecule.
 A neurotransmitter.
 Neurotransmitters are chemical substances that transmit nerve impulses across synapses.
 Synapses are spaces between these nerve cells (neurons) where these cool, little things transmit a form of electricity.
 If you burn yourself, neurotransmitters cause you to lift your hand.
 If you eat something tasty, a neurotransmitter (dopamine) is released to reinforce and tell you, “Hey, that was delicious and it fuels your body.
 Store this in your memory and remember to eat it again.”
 If you are sad, there is simply a chemical in your brain being released and connecting to tiny little receptors, like a plug in a wall socket.
 The sadness is a result of the chemicals plugging into these receptors.
 It is as simple as pie.
 Easy as pie.
 Whatever.